limbosworld/NMS-The-Purge/README.md

 9. Copy and paste all code into the Raw JSON editor.
 10. Close the raw JSON window and save.
 Also, Click save file from the menu before closing the save editor.

 #### When you start your new save, you will now be on a very nice paradise planet with blue grass, sky and water.
 The portal will be flaged with a red final interface marker.
 Next to a portal is a simple base.
 When you activate the portal and enter, you will soon be in front of the Atlas and be able to pick your new galaxy.
-Put down a base computer and teleporter somewhere so you can travel back and forth between Euclid and your new galaxy.
+Put down a base computer and teleporter somewhere in your new galaxy so you can travel back and forth between Euclid and your new galaxy.

 ####

 ### Note:
+* You have a freighter in orbit with a couple more ships in it.
+You can reset it to your liking.
+* You have 2 multitools.
-* It took approx. 6 hours of playtime to get to this point in the save.
-However, if you want to have reset the in-game playtime to 0:00 to give you a better idea of your own progress from this point on though the game.
+* If you want to reset the in-game playtime to 0:00 to give yourself a better idea of your own progress from this point on though the game, you can do it in the save editor.
+Open the Raw JSON editor and search for the line TotalPlayTime.
+Changing the number to something like 45 will show in game as starting at 0:00 - Do this at your own risk though.

 ### Screenshot: